Underground Railroad Society

 URSCC wanted to adapt the Wax Museum to the students at Sam Adams Elementary School in Cassopolis.
 Many of the students at “Sams” are direct descendents of both Quaker and African American abolitionists in the area, as well as freedom seekers who settled here.

-Mary Ann did extensive research on the Kentucky Raid, Original Black Families, students at Vandalia’s integrated school, and soldiers from Vandalia who served with the 102nd Colored Troops.
-She created a local version of Cass County UGRR Wax Museum that was first presented at the Bonine House in 2013, and again in 2014 and 2015.
+Mary Ann did extensive research on the Kentucky Raid, Original Black Families, students at Calvin Township’s integrated schools, and soldiers from Cass County's who served with the 102nd U.S.C.T (United States Colored Troops).
+She created a local version of Cass County UGRR Wax Museum that was first presented at the Bonine House in 2013,and every year thereafter, coached and mentored by Felomina Patton.

 Angling Elementary School

 Sam Adams Elementary School